JayaAnim/kdbe/README.md

 # Release notes

+- `v124`:
+  - Adds a generic `kbde.http_client` module, which establishes a strict, declarative interface with an HTTP endpoint.
+This is meant to replace `kbde.api_client`.
 - `v123`:
   - Updates to `kbde.django.views.AjaxView` so that POST requests can be handled through AJAX.
 This is enabled by default, but can be disabled.
   - Updates to `kbde.django.views.RequiredKwargsMixin`.